 • If Isaac’s availability is needed during closed hours on weekends, the same reservation rules apply, including the conclusion of all events by 11:00pm.

-• Sound equipment will be available after either a student leader or organization advisor has been shown how to operate it by the Director or Associate Director of Student Involvement.
+• Sound equipment will be available after either a student leader or organization advisor has been shown how to operate it by the Student Activities Coordinator.
 Both the student organization leader and advisor must sign a waiver that their organization will be responsible for any equipment damage.

 • Non-Maryville College entities will have access to the facility during closed hours on weekends only when the reservation calendar is open and the activity is approved by the Director of Conference & Event Services.

 Student Health Services is an on-campus health facility that helps to achieve the students’ optimum health through wellness promotion, illness and injury management, and healthy lifestyle choices.

 The Clinic is located in Fayerweather Hall, Rm.
 226B, and is staffed by a registered nurse four hours each day, Monday through Thursday:

 Tuesday – Thursday: 12 Noon – 4 PM